Temporary and Short-Term Car Insurance Coverage Explained

 Short-term and temporary coverage protects your vehicle from damage, theft, and injuries in your car, a borrowed car, or a rental car.

-A typical car insurance policy lasts six months to one year for coverage, but temporary insurance removes these time constraints and allows you to unlock from a long-term coverage period.
+A typical car insurance policy lasts six months to one year for coverage.
+Still, temporary insurance removes these time constraints and allows you to unlock from a long-term coverage period.

-You do not want to stay on a temporary plan for longer than necessary, or you will end up paying more than you would for traditional coverage.
-Furthermore, most insurers have maximum limits on their short-term policies; therefore, you may be restricted to a few weeks or months depending on the company.
+You do not want to stay on a temporary plan for longer than necessary, or you will pay more than you would for traditional coverage.
+Furthermore, most insurers have maximum limits on their short-term policies; therefore, you may be restricted to a few weeks or months, depending on the company.

 When Do You Need Temporary Coverage?